 - Flow rate is also something that one should consider.

-- Some oxygen concentrators have low flow rates from 250-750 milliliters per minute and others provide about 2-10 liters per minute.
+- Some O2 concentrators have low flow rates from 250-750 milliliters per minute and others provide about 2-10 liters per minute.

 - So keep this in mind while making a purchase.

-- Make sure to check the overall units that will be drawn by the oxygen concentrators.
+- Make sure to check the overall units that will be drawn by the O2 concentrators.

 - Some concentrators offer low power consumption so the efficiency of the device would be better.